LancerLab/croqtile/Documents/getting_started_with_choreo.md

 - *mdspan* - *i-tuple*

 Essentially, these operations can be achieved through mdspan *dimension-wise* definition.
 However, *tuple-span operations* aid programmers in writing more readable code.
 This is also the objective that Choreo aims to achieve.

+### Bounded Types
+Bounded types consists of **Bounded Scalar** and **Bounded ITuple**.
+Bounded Scalar takes a range of [0, ub], where is the 'ub' represents its upper bound.
+Therefore, if an integer 'p' is set as bounded, it should also be associated with a specific upper bound.
+To establish such associations, programmers must code explicitly inside the *Control Structures* of 'parallel-by' and 'with-in', which will be introduced later.

+Similarly, since *ITuple* is a group of *Integer*s, it can also be associated with a group of bounds.
+Specifically, in Choreo, the *Bounded ITuple* is associated with a *mdspan* value, where a group of upper bounds are settled.
+In later sections, we shall illustrate the detailed syntax.

 ## Control Structures
 Choreo follows C++ to involve 'if-else' blocks to handle branches inside programs.
 However, it has significant difference with C++ on parallelization, loop, etc.